-    - Checking pressure range for vessel fitted with an inert gas system.
+- Checking pressure range for vessels fitted with an inert gas system.

-D) Perform safety rounds inside accommodation.
-OOW shall record it in the bridge deck logbook.
+D) Perform safety rounds inside the accommodation.
+OOW shall record it in the bridge deck log book.

 E) Do not relieve the watch during a maneuver or other action to avoid any hazard.
-Relieving officer shall hand over the watch when such action is complete.
+The relieving officer shall hand over the watch when such action is complete.

 F) OOW should not hand over the watch to the relieving Officer if he has any reason to believe that the latter is under any disability.
 If in doubt, the Officer of the Watch should inform the Master.